masnagam/npm-diet/README.md

 # @masnagam/npm-diet

-> Tools to help keeping your package slim
+> A tool to help keeping your package slim

 ## Install